Afnet Crown B (khat)

 sketchfab

-Another headdress closely connected with the nemes is the khat or afnet, which it appears to complement.
-These two kerchiefs generally appear together in the object friezes as well as on the pairs of royal wooden statues guarding the entrances to the burial chambers of several New Kingdom royal tombs.
-Remnants of the khat were found on the mummy of King Tut.
-Its dominant representation in funerary contexts has been interpreted to convey a particularly strong symbolism of rejuvenation, and it appears to represent the nocturnal side of the solar cycle, complementing the solar symbolism of the nemes.
-Like the latter, it is used in representations of the royal ka. *1 model (medium poly) with textures and materials.
+The khat or afnet headdress is intricately linked to the nemes, complementing its presence in funerary contexts.
+These two distinctive kerchiefs often appear together on object friezes as well as on the statues guarding the entrances to royal tombs from the New Kingdom era.
+Fragments of the khat were discovered on King Tut's mummy, indicating its significance in ancient Egyptian culture.
+Its prominent representation is believed to convey a powerful symbolism of renewal and rejuvenation, associated with the nocturnal aspect of the solar cycle, mirroring the solar symbolism of the nemes.
+Like the latter, it is frequently used in depictions of the royal ka.

 With this file you will be able to print Afnet Crown B (khat) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Afnet Crown B (khat).